kubernetes/kubernetes/docs/accessing-the-cluster.md

 will be routed to an apiserver.

-The recommended way to authenticate to the apiserver is with a [service account](../docs/service_accounts.md).
-By default, a pod is associated with a service account, and a credential (token) for that service account is placed into the filesystem tree of each container in that pod, at `/var/run/secrets/kubernetes.io/serviceaccount`.
+The recommended way to authenticate to the apiserver is with a [service account](service_accounts.md) credential.
+By default, a pod is associated with a service account, and a credential (token) for that service account is placed into the filesystem tree of each container in that pod, at `/var/run/secrets/kubernetes.io/serviceaccount/token`.

 From within a pod the recommended ways to connect to API are:
   - run a kubectl proxy as one of the containers in the pod, or as a background